mhpob/FaaSr_workshop/README.md

 Now you're ready for some Action!
 The below steps will:

-* Use the faasr function in the FaaSr library to load the neon_workflow.json and faasr_env in a list called faasr_workshop
+* Use the faasr function from the FaaSr library to load neon_workflow.json and faasr_env in a list called faasr_workshop
 * Use the register_workflow() function to create a repository called FaaSr_workshop_actions in GitHub, and configure the workflow using GitHub Actions
 * Use the invoke_workflow() function to invoke the execution of your workflow